stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 To learn more about the risk management piece, watch: [https://stratapp.ai/blog/risk-management/](https://stratapp.ai/blog/risk-management/ "https://stratapp.ai/blog/risk-management/")

 ![](/uploads/risk matrix.png)
 ...
 Cox's risk matrix theorem for rating probability vs impact.
 This construct is built into #stratapp.
 Risks can be standalone, or added to any of the 9 other apps inside #stratapp.
+Risks inside #stratapp can be filtered and tracked by source type, geographies, functions, verticals and horizontals.

 ### **10-apps-in-1**